pyvista/pyvista/CONTRIBUTING.rst

 Input Validation
 ^^^^^^^^^^^^^^^^
-Validating user input is an essential part software development to ensure algorithms perform as expected.
-This is especially the case in Python when working with multiple array-like object types (e.g. ``Sequence`` and ``numpy.ndarray``) which may lack support for explicit typing and type hints for cases where arrays with a certain shape, dimensionality and/or data type (e.g. ``float``, ``int``) may be required.
+Validating user input is an essential part of software development to ensure algorithms perform as expected.
+This is especially the case in Python when working with multiple array-like object types (e.g. ``Sequence`` and ``numpy.ndarray``) which may lack support for explicit typing and type hints for cases where arrays with a certain shape, dimensionality, and/or data type (e.g. ``float``, ``int``) may be required.
 Therefore it is imperative to validate all user input and raise any errors as appropriate.